DAVISEVAN/mythical_creatures_dsa/README.md

 1. cd mythical_creatures_dsa

+2. mkdir lib

-2. Install Dependencies
+3. Install Dependencies

-3. Run Bundler to install required gems:
+4. Run Bundler to install required gems:

-4. bundle install
+5. bundle install

-5. Run the Tests
+6. Run the Tests

-6. Use RSpec to run all tests and see your progress:
+7. Use RSpec to run all tests and see your progress:

-7. bundle exec rspec
+8. bundle exec rspec

-8. To run tests for a specific category (algorithms or creatures), provide the folder path:
+9. To run tests for a specific category (algorithms or creatures), provide the folder path:

-9. bundle exec rspec spec/algorithms
+10. bundle exec rspec spec/algorithms

-10. bundle exec rspec spec/creatures
+11. bundle exec rspec spec/creatures

-11. To run tests for a specific creature or algorithm, provide the spec file path:
+12. To run tests for a specific creature or algorithm, provide the spec file path:

-12. bundle exec rspec spec/creatures/gremlin_spec.rb
+13. bundle exec rspec spec/creatures/gremlin_spec.rb

 How to Use the Repository